 Carbonated drinks like soda have very devastating effects on your teeth.
 They have high levels of sugar that result in high levels of acid being produced, therefore accelerating tooth decay.
 Soda also stains your teeth, especially dark sodas.
 Finally, carbonated sodas dry out your mouth, and less saliva in the mouth provides a suitable environment for bacteria to fester.

-About Us • Dentist Grants Pass We want your visit to the Center for Esthetic Dentistry to be a 5-star experience!
+About Us • Dentist Grants Pass, OR • The Center for Esthetic Dentistry We want your visit to the Center for Esthetic Dentistry to be a 5-star experience!
 Call our professionals today to schedule an appointment!
-Our team is here to serve you.
-The Center for Esthetic Dentistry, 1035 Northeast 6th St., Grants Pass, OR 97526 : 541-507-0999 : drhuddleston.com : 6/4/2023 : Key Phrases: dentist Grants Pass OR :
+The Center for Esthetic Dentistry, 1035 Northeast 6th St., Grants Pass, OR 97526, 541-507-0999, drhuddleston.com, 12/7/2023, Related Terms: dentist Grants Pass OR,